Tax Planning Strategies and Top Considerations for Architects and Engineers

 Consumption Based Services

 Sales and use taxes are generally imposed on the sale of tangible personal property and certain services.
-Generally, the only states that impose sales or use taxes on the sale of architectural services are Hawaii, New Mexico, and South Dakota.
+Generally, the only states that impose sales or use taxes on the sale of architectural and engineering services are Hawaii, New Mexico, and South Dakota.
 For that reason, architects rarely see sales tax applied to their core design services.

-While architectural services are generally not subject to sales taxes, there are a few states that do impose sales tax on most services.
+While architectural and engineering services are generally not subject to sales taxes, there are a few states that do impose sales tax on most services.
 Additionally, architects must manage sales and use taxes on purchases of materials, software, and certain subcontracted services.

 Understanding the nuances of these taxes is crucial for maintaining compliance and improving project costs.
-A common issue is that architects are often either overpaying or underpaying sales or use tax on their digital products are used across multiple states.
+A common issue is that architects and engineers are often either overpaying or underpaying sales or use tax on their digital products are used across multiple states.

 For these reasons, establishing a process for the company to manage sales and use tax issues on purchases as part of the accounts payable processing can often reduce risk of over- or under-payment.